Train track maps on graphs of groups: Relative Train Track Maps

+In the situation of the second assumption, the argument is essentially the same.
+By \Cref{edgesbound}, there is a uniform bound to the number of problematic valence-two vertices, so we need only focus on the inessential valence-two vertices which are \emph{not} problematic.
+We then proceed exactly as above. \end{proof}

-\paragraph{Invariant Core Subdivision.} We recall the construction of the \emph{invariant core subdivision} of an exponentially-growing stratum $H_r$.
+\paragraph{Invariant Core Subdivision.} We recall the construction of the \emph{invariant core subdivision} of an exponentially growing stratum $H_r$.
 Assume that a topological representative $f\colon \mathcal{G} \to \mathcal{G}$ linearly expands edges over edge paths with respect to some metric on $G$.
 If $f(H_r)$ is not entirely contained in $H_r$, then the set

 is an $f$-invariant Cantor set.
 The \emph{invariant core} of an edge $e$ in $H_r$ is the smallest closed subinterval of $e$ containing the intersection of $I_r$ with the interior of $e$.
 The endpoints of invariant cores of edges in $H_r$ form a finite set which $f$ sends into itself.
-Declaring elements of this finite set to be vertices is called \emph{invariant core subdivision.}
+Declaring elements of this finite set to be vertices is called \emph{invariant core subdivision.} The stratum $H_r$ determines a new exponentially growing stratum $H'_r$ whose edges are the invariant cores of edges in $H_r$.

-The following lemma says that invariant core subdivision can be used to create topological representatives whose exponentially-growing strata satisfy \hyperlink{EG-i}{(EG-i)}.
+The following lemma says that invariant core subdivision can be used to create topological representatives whose exponentially growing strata satisfy \hyperlink{EG-i}{(EG-i)}.